teamchef/OpenWebsoccer/openwebsoccer/lib/iosec/README.txt

 7. Show Debug Info: Time and IP information will be displayed on suspension page when this option is activated.

 8. Use Incremental Blocking: This option will increase time of suspension if attack is still happening.
-For example,  if C.I. is 1 and a second connection happens in 1 second this will be suspended for 30 seconds (above ex.).
+For example,if C.I. is 1 and a second connection happens in 1 second this will be suspended for 30 seconds (above ex.).
-If  one connection in 10 seconds happens, this will increase suspension time when this option is activated.
+If  one connection in 10 seconds happens,this will increase suspension time when this option is activated.

-9. Implicit Deny Timeout: If you want to block every request as default for a timeout period (seconds), set this value to greater than "0".
+9. Implicit Deny Timeout: If you want to block every request as default for a timeout period (seconds),set this value to greater than "0".
 This is an emergency option for DDoS attacks etc.

 10. Cached Requests:  Monitoring data window size for last requests (for "ips" file size) (default is "150").

-11. Implicit Deny for banlist Timeout: If you want to block every recorded IP that is listed in the banlist as default and let the human users to view page for a timeout period (seconds), set this value to greater than "0" (default is "0").
+11. Implicit Deny for banlist Timeout: If you want to block every recorded IP that is listed in the banlist as default and let the human users to view page for a timeout period (seconds),set this value to greater than "0" (default is "0").

 Gökhan Muharremoðlu
 Information Security Specialist